What you’ll learn

 With 7% operating margins, investing in double the inventory quantity will strain your business – especially if another product requires 2x inventory.

-As a last example, if I was to price this item at $15, you can see what a difference it will make.
+As the last example, if I was to price this item at $15, you can see what a difference it will make.

 It may look profitable at $15 with a 25.5% margin, but after business overhead, you are left with 0.5%.